temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 cd hello-world-temporal
 ```

-Then your `start/main.go`  from the project root to start the Workflow Execution:
+Then run `start/main.go` from the project root to start the Workflow Execution:

 ```command
 go run start/main.go